TIBHannover/BacDiveR/README.md

 - download the BacDive data you need for offline investigation, and

-- document your searchers and downloads in `.R` scripts, `.Rmd` files, etc.
+- document your searches and downloads in `.R` scripts, `.Rmd` files, etc.

 Thus, BacDiveR can be the basis for a reproducible data analysis pipeline.
 See [TIBHannover.GitHub.io/BacDiveR][page] for more details, [/news] there for the changelog, and [GitHub.com/TIBHannover/BacDiveR][source] for the latest source code.